'Armed, Dangerous' Fugitive Wanted For Shooting GF In Texas Captured At GWB

-Dwayne Kevin Sharlow, 55, was taken into custody without incident by Narcotic Task Force members who stopped his rented car at 1:52 p.m.
+Dwayne Kevin Sharlow, 55, was swiftly scooped up by Narcotic Task Force members who stopped his rented car at 1:52 p.m.
 Friday, Aug.
 26, Bergen County Prosecutor Mark Musella confirmed Monday.

 They were assisted by a Bergen County Regional SWAT Team, he said.